EngineHub/WorldGuardDocs/source/regions/priorities.rst

 When a region is given a parent:

 * It inherits the parent's members and owners
-* It inherits the parent's flags *if* if the flag isn't defined on the child region
+* It inherits the parent's flags *if* if the flag isn't defined on the child region (for the subject's associated region group, determined by the regions in the inheritance chain up to the child region)

 This comes in handy for: